Home » Bee Farm Blog » Beekeeping » Managing Beehives » How to Test for Varroa Mites

 Pinterest Hidden Image

-Beekeeper performing test for varroa mites in colony by counting drop on sticky board image.
+Beekeeper performing test for varroa mites in colony by counting drop on sticky board.

 Adult varroa mite in a beehive image.

 Determining when to treat your bees for mites involves many factors beyond just a date on the calendar.
-But, we know the bare minimum schedule.
+But, we do have a bare minimum schedule.

 • very early Spring